Database Imports

 Step 2 of database import - Replica mode

-In this mode, your external database is the primary but PlanetScale will direct reads and writes to the appropriate database.
-Connect your live application to the PlanetScale database and ensure that it is fully compatible with your app.
+In this mode, your external database is the primary, but PlanetScale will directly read and write to the appropriate database.
+Connect your live application to the PlanetScale database and ensure it is fully compatible with your app.

 Note

-If you gave your PlanetScale database a different name than the one you're importing from, make sure your application is referencing the correct database name.
+If you gave your PlanetScale database a different name than the one you're importing from, ensure your application references the correct name.

-Queries sent to PlanetScale will be served directly from the PlanetScale database but writes will be routed back to your external database and their results will be replicated back to PlanetScale to keep both databases in sync.
-Behind the scenes, we're using Vitess's powerful Schema Routing rules to allow your PlanetScale database act as a "data router".
+Queries sent to PlanetScale will be served directly from the PlanetScale database.
+However, writes will be routed back to your external database, and their results will be replicated back to PlanetScale to keep both databases in sync.
+Behind the scenes, we're using Vitess's powerful Schema Routing rules to allow your PlanetScale database to act as a "data router."

 Once you're ready for PlanetScale to become your primary database, click "Enable primary mode" to move to the next stage.